Healthy Homes Assessment Maraenui

 Rental Property Home Assessments Maraenui

-Property rental areas that are affected by Healthy Homes Standard.
+Property rental areas that are affected with Health Homes Standard.
 Healthy Homes Standard in Maraenui include each:

 • Kitchens